takemyoxygen/takemyoxygen.github.io/docs/uladzimir-makarau-cv.markdown

 I'm a software developer with 7+ years of experience.
 I've been working mostly with .NET stack but also have written some code in Python, JavaScript, Rust and Haskell.
 Worked on different positions from junior to tech leader in various stages of software lifecycle starting from requirements gathering and high-level design to implementation and production support and maintenance.

 In general, I like to solve problems with simple solutions and approaches.
 Interested in combining functional and object-oriented practices to write robust, simple and clean code.
+Even though my experience is mostly .NET-based, I'm comfortable with leaving my comfort zone and explore and try new platforms, technologies and approaches.

 ## Experience